Jocker666z/vgm2flac/README.md

 `bc ffmpeg ffprobe sox soxi xxd`

 ## Decoder
-`adplay asapconv bc bchunk fluidsynth gsf2wav info68 mednafen munt nsfplay sc68 sidplayfp vgm2wav vgmstream_cli vgm_tag uade xmp zxtune123`
+`adplay asapconv bc bchunk fluidsynth gsf2wav info68 mednafen munt nsfplay sc68 sidplayfp vgm2wav vgmstream_cli vgm_tag uade wildmidi xmp zxtune123`

 You will be able to run vgm2flac even if some dependencies are missing.
 The script will warn you if a dependency is not met depending on the file format to convert.